axckzz/J25-Progamming/apuntesProgramación/Tema1Notes.md

 :pencil:  **Interesting vocabulary about programming!**
  ---
-**Abstraction** = Don’t mind into the details, just generalize.
+- **Abstraction** = Don’t mind into the details, just generalize.
 Is the opposite of figuration.
-**Function** = Bunch of code that does something when it’s called.
+- **Function** = Bunch of code that does something when it’s called.
 Parameter, variable that is sent to the fuction, to see it’s behaviour.
-**Compiling** = Take and translate the whole source code into machine code.
+- **Compiling** = Take and translate the whole source code into machine code.
-**Interperer** = Have the source code and transform line by line to machine code.
+- **Interperer** = Have the source code and transform line by line to machine code.
-**Boilerplate** = In computer programming, boilerplate code, or simply boilerplate, are sections of code that are repeated in multiple places with little to no variation.
+- **Boilerplate** = In computer programming, boilerplate code, or simply boilerplate, are sections of code that are repeated in multiple places with little to no variation.
+- **Arrays**: Arrays are containers that hold variables; they're used to group together similar variables.
+You can think of arrays like shelves at a pet store.
+The array would be the shelf, and the animals in cages are the variables inside.
+- **Bit**: The individual 1's and 0's you see in binary are called bits.

 :speech_balloon: **Programming general thinks you must know!**
 ---